computational-psychology/mlds/README.md

 - Python modules: numpy, subprocess, multiprocessing and rpy2 (>=2.3.10)

 - R (>=3.0), with the *MLDS* and *psyphy* packages already installed.
-- Optional but recommended: *snow* package in R.
+- Optional but recommended: *snow* package in R for multithreading.

 To install python modules, use the package manager of your sytem (in Debian, apt-get) R packages can be installed from CRAN or using the files provided in this repository (mlds/mlds/CRAN)